zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/3.png " ")

-4. Switch to the Oracle user in the source EBS instance
+4. Switch to the Oracle user in the source EBS instance.

     ```
     <copy>